On supergroups and their semisimplified representation categories: The universal semisimple quotient

+More generally $Rep(G^{red},\epsilon')$ is of finite or tame type if $Rep(G)$ is of finite or tame type.
+The converse is not so obvious: If $Rep(G)$ is of wild type, the problem of classifying indecomposable modules of non-vanishing superdimension will often be wild as well.
+However for the supergroup $Q(n)$ corresponding to the simple Lie superalgebra $\mathfrak{q}(n)$ every nontrivial irreducible representation has superdimension $0$ \cite[Theorem 1.2]{Cheng-queer}.
+While the classification of the indecomposable representations is of $Q(n)$ is wild, this might not be true for the ones of non-vanishing superdimension.

-Consider two examples.
-If $G = \bbG_a$, then $G^{red} = Sl(2)$.
-If $G = \bbG_a \times \bbG_a$, then $G^{red}$ is no longer of finite type.
-In fact, the determination of $G \hookrightarrow G^{red}$ is unsolvable since it would include a classification of the indecomposable representations of $G$ which is a wild problem \cite{Andre-Kahn}, 19.7.
-More generally it seems plausible that $Rep(G^{red},\epsilon)$ is of finite or tame type if and only if $Rep(G)$ is of finite or tame type.
-It is likely that if $Rep(G)$ is of wild type, the problem of classifying indecomposable modules of non-vanishing superdimension is wild as well.
-Therefore we should not try to determine $G^{red}$ in this case, but ask the following weaker questions: Given any object $V \in Rep(G)$ or $Rep(G,\epsilon)$, consider its image in $\A/\NN$.
+If the problem of classifying indecomposable modules of non-vanishing superdimension is wild, we should not try to determine $G^{red}$ in this case, but ask the following weaker questions.
+Given any object $V \in Rep(G)$ or $Rep(G,\epsilon)$, consider its image in $\A/\NN$.
 The tensor category generated by it is a semisimple algebraic tensor category (since $\A/\NN$ is semisimple).
-The semisimple algebraic tensor categories in characteristic zero were classified in \cite{Weissauer-semisimple}:
+The semisimple algebraic tensor categories in characteristic zero were classified in \cite[Theorem 6]{Weissauer-semisimple}:

 \begin{thm} Any supergroup $G$ over $k$ such that $Rep(G)$ is semisimple is isomorphic to a semidirect product $ G' \vartriangleleft H$ of a reductive algebraic $k$-group $H$ with a product $ G' = \prod_{r\geq 1} Spo(1|2r)^{n_r}$ of simple supergroups of $BC$-type, where the semidirect product is defined by an abstract group homomorphism $p: \pi_0(H) \to \ \prod_{r\geq 1}\ S_{n_r}$. \end{thm}